What are automatic variables in SAS?

-In the data set on the above right, you can see the values of age/height/weight that are low (L) or at/above the median (H) by looking at the variable AGHTWT.
+In the data set above, you can see the age/height/weight values that are low (L) or at/above the median (H) by looking at the variable AGHTWT.

-Without the second PUT statement, the presence of the trailing @-sign on the first PUT statement would result in the formatted values of the age, height, and weight for each observation to be added onto the end of a string of values from all the earlier observation(s).
+Without the second PUT statement, the trailing @-sign on the first PUT statement would result in the formatted values of the age, height, and weight for each observation to be added to the end of a string of values from all the earlier observation(s).

-A single trailing @-sign on a PUT statement persists during a number of passes by way of the information step, not like an INPUT statement where the INPUT buffer is cleared at each move through the data step if there is only one trailing @
+A single trailing @-sign on a PUT statement persists during many passes by way of the information step, not like an INPUT statement where the INPUT buffer is cleared at each move through the data step if there is only one trailing @

 IORC stands for Input-Output Return Code.
-SAS programmers generally use the _IORC_ variable along with a Modify Statement or a Set Statement where the Key= Option is used on a SAS Data Set Index.
-In this case, SAS returns a numeric value to the _IORC_ variable, which signifies whether or not the Index search was successful or not.
+SAS programmers generally use the IORC variable along with a Modify Statement or a Set Statement where the Key= Option is used on a SAS Data Set Index.
+In this case, SAS returns a numeric value to the IORC variable, which signifies whether or not the Index search was successful.

 data class; set sashelp.class; put _IORC_=; run;